Shoulder Pain & Dealing With Shoulder Problems

 Typically, we do not use our shoulders correctly and rarely place the shoulder in a full range of motion.
 Couple this with poor posture and/or repeated motions and it can cause loss of flexibility, weaken muscles and make the shoulder more prone to injuries when lifting or reaching.

-What Are Other Factors Influencing Shoulder Problems?
+What Are Other Influencing Factors?

-In managing shoulder problems, it is important to know which positions and motions are aggravating or prolonging shoulder pain.
+In managing shoulder issues, it is important to know which positions and motions are aggravating or prolonging shoulder pain.
 Motion using the shoulders over the head are harmful, resulting in overstretching, compressing and straining the shoulder.

 – Increased activity in working or using your arms in an overhead position.